Converting Grip Shift to Click Shift

 The Process

-Changing The Shifters
+Changing the Shifters

 The easiest way to describe the process is to demonstrate it.
 I don't recall what video I watched to learn how to do this when I made the change, but this one covers it well: video.